British Columbia has very strict laws about drinking and driving. Alcoholic drinks, such as beer, wine and liquor, can make you an impaired driver.

 If you are caught driving with a blood-alcohol content over 0.05:

-- You will lose your driver’s licence immediately.
+- You will lose your driver’s licence immediately and prohibit you from driving for up to 30 days.

 - You will pay a fine.

-- You may lose your vehicle.
-If you do, you will pay all the towing and storage fees.
+- Your vehicle may be impounded for up to 30 days.
+You will need to pay all the towing and storage fees.

 - You will have to pay to get your licence back.